 Any clean room should be an option for a procedure under local anaesthetic where, in general, a sterile environment is still needed.
+A positive-pressure airflow system may be required, dependent on the procedure being performed.
 Technique should also be sterile to ensure patient safety.